sodadata/docs/observability/quickstart.md

     - include prod% # Includes all the datasets that begin with 'prod'
     - exclude test% # Excludes all the datasets that begin with 'test'
 ```

+Enable historical metric collection to calculate past data quality metrics retroactively.
+This feature helps with:

+1. Assessing how the data quality metrics were performing in the past.
+2. Using them as training data for the anomaly detection algorithms.

 ## Step 6: Assing a Data Source and Dataset Owner
 In the step 6 of the guided workflow, assign responsibility for maintaining the data source and each dataset.